 |Temperature (air and water)||N/A||Rise in water temperature could mean “thermal” pollution|

-What we look for is the presence of E. coli, a fecal coliform (colony-forming) bacteria that lives peacefully and harmlessly in the intestines of us warm blooded mammals.
-Any E. coli that might be discovered in our creek is directly attributed to the waste of animals.
-So things like sewage spills, failing septic systems, leaky pipes, storm run-off, and so forth cause an increase in the levels of E. coli in a water way.
+Bacterial monitoring looks for the presence of E. coli, a fecal coliform (colony-forming) bacteria that lives harmlessly in the intestines of mammals.
+E. coli discovered in our creek is directly attributed to the waste of animals.
+So things like sewage spills, failing septic systems, leaky pipes, and storm run-off cause an increase in the levels of E. coli in a water way.

 E. coli is measured in terms of colony forming units (CFU) per 100 milliliters of water.
-Ordinarily E. coli is harmless but poses a human (and pet) risk at excessive levels.
-Counts equal to or greater than 1000 cfu/100 ml warrant immediate action and have to be reported immediately to Watershed Management.
+Ordinarily E. coli is harmless but poses a human (and pet) risk at high levels.
+Counts equal to or greater than 1000 cfu/100 ml warrant immediate action and are reported to Watershed Management.

 The table below shows the recommended E. coli standards for recreational waters.
 The levels shown correspond to an acceptable risk level of 8 people out of 1000 getting sick.

 |Designated swimming area||Moderate swimming area||Light swimming area||Infrequent swimming area|

 |E coli (cfu/100ml)||<235||<298||<410||<576|